achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 The year is 1983.
 You are agents working together in a joint mission under the service of The Agency, (NATO nations).

-All the mission details are available as handouts.
+All the mission details are available as handouts inside the Roll20 campaign.

 See the [Roll20 campaign](https://app.roll20.net/campaigns/details/1673998/savage-top-secret-1983).